News on field service management and optimization

 • Improved responsiveness: faster diagnostics and better organization.

-• Better data exploitation: modern tools integrate predictive analytics.
+• Better use of data: modern tools integrate predictive analytics.

-• Simplified training: current solutions are more intuitive and take only a day to master, unlike legacy software.
+• Simplified training: current solutions are more intuitive and take just one day to master, unlike legacy software.

 New Approaches to Optimizing Maintenance Interventions